Compassionate Representation for Sexual Assault and Abuse Victims in Kerrville and the Texas Hill Country

 Premises liability cases are complex because the case is based almost entirely on whether a landlord’s behavior was reasonable under the circumstances.
 Proving negligence requires an exhaustive investigation and a detailed presentation of facts related to what the landlord knew or should have known, supported by physical and testimonial evidence.
 In short, it requires the type of knowledge, experience, and skill you can only get from a board-certified civil trial trial lawyer.

 Contact a board-certified civil trial lawyer in Kerrville and the Texas Hill Country for your sexual abuse claim

 If you are suffering the aftermath of a sexual assault, a civil lawsuit can bring compensation and closure.
 At the Law Firm of Richard L. Ellison, P.C., I fight to deliver the maximum possible recovery for victims of sexual assault.
-To schedule a free consultation with a board-certified civil trial lawyer, call 844-337-5819 or contact my Kerrville office online.
+To schedule a with a board-certified civil trial lawyer, call 844-337-5819 or contact my Kerrville office online.